insideout10/wordlift-docs/docs/analysis.rst

 .. note::

-	A basic guideline for adding entity is: people should apply entities that a librarian would plausibly use to classify the content you're writing as if it was a book.
+	A basic guideline for adding entity is: people should apply entities the same way a librarian would plausibly use tags to classify the content you're writing if it was a book.
 For some basic guidelines on when creating new entities `read here <faq.html#what-are-the-guidelines-for-creating-new-entities-to-annotate-a-blog-post-or-a-page>`_.

 New entities being added will become part of the `WordLift vocabulary  <key-concepts.html#vocabulary>`_.